flux-framework/flux-docs/guides/accounting-guide.rst

 System Prerequisites
 ====================

-The :ref:`admin-guide` documents relevant information for the administration and management of a Flux system instance.
+The `Flux Administrator's Guide <https://flux-framework.readthedocs.io/projects/flux-core/en/latest/guide/admin.html>`_ documents relevant information for the administration and management of a Flux system instance.

 The following instructions assume that Flux is configured and working, that